 Mirehouse is situated alongside Bassenthwaite Lake near Keswick, and is a family-run historic house attraction with natural gardens, woodland playgrounds, and walks through woodland and to the lakeside.
-Inside the house you will find collections that explore the literary connections between Mirehouse and famous writers such as Wordsworth, and relaxing live piano music.
-Enjoy lunch in the Old Sawmill Tearoom or a picnic in the walled Bee Garden, complete with heather maze to occupy younger members of the family.
+Inside the house, you will find collections that explore the literary connections between Mirehouse and famous writers such as Wordsworth and relaxing live piano music.
+Enjoy lunch in the Old Sawmill Tearoom or a picnic in the walled Bee Garden, complete with a heather maze to occupy younger members of the family.

 View our properties in Keswick.

 We have lots of cottages in all the areas mentioned in this article, and you can find your ideal property by using our cottage search facility.
 For more ideas on things to do in the Lake District, visit our guide to 10 beautiful gardens in the Lake District.